-- (2) The capacity limit in subclause (1) does not prevent any person from permitting entry to another person or from entering a premises: - (a) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or

-- (b) to provide or receive necessary goods or services; or - (c) to attend or undertake work including work that is urgent or essential, and in accordance with clause 6 (attending work or education); or
+- (2) The capacity limit in subclause (1) does not prevent any person from permitting entry to another person or from entering a premises: - (a) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (b) to provide or receive necessary goods or services; or - (c) to attend or undertake work, and in accordance with clause 6 (attending work or education); or

-Examples: a tradesperson for the purpose of carrying out urgent or essential repairs, a disability support worker, a vet, a person for end of life faith reasons.
+Examples: a tradesperson for the purpose of carrying out repairs, a disability support worker, a vet, a person for end of life faith reasons, a cleaner.

 Note: this includes a person who provides professional respite care for carers of people with complex needs, where that professional is permitted to work in accordance with the Directions currently in force.
-A person providing services that are not urgent or essential, including tutors, mobile hairdressers and tradespersons undertaking renovations that are not urgent or essential, are not permitted.